routejs/docs/Routing.md

 - `/user/123`
 - `/user/abc?id=10`

 Routejs also support all valid regular expression in route parameters.
+But in routejs regex are only allowed inside `()` brackets.

 Regular expression:
 ```js